aartikis/RTEC/docs/input_mode.md

 Note that each execution of RTEC uses the same file type for all input providers, i.e., it is not possible to process one live stream and one csv file with historical data in the same execution of RTEC.

-The format of the input records is described in Section 3 of the [user manual of RTEC](../user_manual.pdf).
+The format of the input records is described in Section 5 of the [manual of RTEC](../RTEC_manual.pdf).